ant-media/ant-media-documentation/docs/introduction.md

 Ant Media Server has two types of licenses.

 1. Ant Media Server Community Edition is free to use, with Apache license.
 2. Ant Media Server Enterprise Edition needs a paid license per instance/server.
-Paid license options are hourly, monthly, annually and perpetual and can purchase a license directly from [antmedia.io](https://antmedia.io).
+Paid license options are monthly, annually and perpetual and can purchase a license directly from [antmedia.io](https://antmedia.io).

 ### Enterprise Edition cluster license